 Having said all this, it is only fair to warn you of the sporadic occurence of the dreaded Scarlet Fish, or Red Herring as it is more commonly known.
 This is a fiendish plot by Adventure writers to rob their clients of the last remnants of their sanity.
-YOU HAVE BEEN WARNED!!!
+YOU HAVE BEEN WARNED !!!

-If you are still floundering on a specific problem in your particular Adventure, send a large S.A.E. to us and we will send you the appropriate Advice Sheet, but ONLY after you are sure that it is impossible for you to find the solution for yourself!
+If you are still floundering on a specific problem in your particular Adventure, send to us for an Advice Sheet, but ONLY after you are sure that it is impossible for you to find the solution for yourself!